Detail from Qing Ming Shang He Tu (Qing Court Version)

 In Taiwan, this holiday is known as Tomb Sweeping Day.
 The day is a statutory public holiday with most businesses and schools closing for the day.

-Recently it has been announced that in Taiwan, the holiday has moved to always fall on 5 April so that it also commemorates the death of a prominent Chinese leader in the late 1920s.
-While Tomb Sweeping day may fall on 5 April in some years and in 2013, 5 April is a bridge holiday - as usual with the dates of Taiwanese public holidays, it is difficult to get exact details.
+Recently it has been announced that in Taiwan, the holiday has moved to fall on 5 April so that it also commemorates the death of a prominent Chinese leader in the late 1920s.
+However in 2017, it was observed on Monday 3 April to create a long weekend.